joelpurra/recap/talks/net-neutrality-europe.md

   - Transparency.
     - Minimum/average/maximum bandwidth.
     - Clarify on network restrictions, blocking.
   - Body of Regulation [...]
-C (BEREC)
+C (BEREC).
+    - Time for consultations:
-    - There's precious little time for consultations; 20 days in EU.
+      - There's precious little time; 20 days in EU.
       - US FCC: several months; 4 million comments.
       - India: ...
-- Globally
+- Globally.
   - Zero rating common in South America.
     - Whatsapp, Facebook, Twitter etcetera zero-rated.
     - Facebook gives "internet for free" by giving away Facebook.
 "Free basics" has a few hundred sites?
 - Net neutrality is not lost in EU.
   - Legislators are on it.
   - Workshop at 2015-12-28 18:00 EDRi at Noisy Square.

--
+EOT